cheerfulstoic/ecto_watch/guides/introduction/Notes.md

 ### Dealing with leftover PostgreSQL triggers

 Because of the nature of delegating to a trigger in PostgreSQL, you can end up with leftover triggers and functions in the database (e.g. if you remove a watcher or change a watcher's label).
-If you have `EctoWatch` in your application tree (even with an empty list of watchers) it will output (error-level) logs to warn you about any extra triggers and functions.
+If you have `EctoWatch` in your application tree (even with an empty list of watchers) it will (starting in version `0.9.0`) output (error-level) logs to warn you about any extra triggers and functions.
 If you would like to clean these up you can start your application with the `ECTO_WATCH_CLEANUP` environment variable set to `cleanup` and `EctoWatch` will delete any triggers and functions which wouldn't be created by the current watcher configuration.

 ### Why only send the id and not the full record?